 Mosquitoes

-While you should not get alarmed by the threat posed by mosquitoes in Thailand the fact is mosquitoes are an ever present, and so is the risk of contracting a mosquito borne disease.
-Malaria is actually only a threat in some border regions of Thailand, but Dengue fever is present throughout Thailand, the risk of contracting Dengue fever during a short term vacation is minimal, but you should still take precautions such as covering up and using mosquito repellant.
+While you should not be alarmed by the threat posed by mosquitoes in Thailand, the fact is mosquitoes are ever-present, and so is the risk of contracting a mosquito-borne disease.
+Malaria is usually only a threat in some border regions of Thailand, but Dengue fever is present throughout Thailand.
+The risk of contracting Dengue fever during a short-term vacation is minimal, but you should still take precautions such as covering up and using mosquito repellant.

 Motorcycle Taxi Ride

-Thailand’s motorcycle taxi’s are convenient and cheap, they also supply you with a cheap, ill fitting crash helmet, and like yourself the taxi driver is wearing negligible protective gear.
-If you do have an accident the chances are you will be seriously hurt, by all means use the motorcycle taxis but try and find a safer alternative.
+Thailand’s motorcycle taxis are convenient and cheap; they also supply you with a cheap, ill-fitting crash helmet, and like yourself, the taxi driver is wearing negligible protective gear.
+If you do have an accident, the chances are you will be seriously hurt; by all means, use motorcycle taxis, but use a safer alternative when possible.

 Motorcycle Hire

-If you’re a competent rider and ride sensibly you should have no issues hiring a motorcycle in Thailand, if you are not then I advise you to read this guide ‘how to hire a motorcycle in Pattaya‘.
-The danger of hiring a motorcycle in Thailand is it’s just so easy, practically anyone can do it, with or without a license, and regardless of experience.
+If you’re a competent rider and ride sensibly, you should have no issues hiring a motorcycle in Thailand.
+The danger of hiring a motorcycle in Thailand is it’s just so easy.
+Practically anyone can do it, with or without a license and regardless of experience.
 An inflated ego and a powerful bike have been the death of many a tourist in Thailand.

 Ferries and Speedboats